“Providing Hope & Solutions for America’s First People”

 Most Chiropractic Colleges have ‘Clinic Abroad’ programs, where Chiropractic students are sent to third world countries to adjust natives with appalling health conditions.
 This concept is great, however, the ‘patients’ are adjusted for just a week and there is no measure of the benefit to each individual.

 So, Chiropractic coaches Dr. Kevin & Dr. Ed looked to the third world conditions right here in the US (Native American Reservations), and decided to make an impact they could carry on continuously and that they could measure.
-For over five years, The New Renaissance’s Love Has No Color World Project has been enhancing the lives of our First People on the Fort Peck Reservation in Montana and Spirit Lake Nation in North Dakota.
+For over ten years, The New Renaissance’s Love Has No Color World Project has been enhancing the lives of our First People on the Fort Peck Reservation in Montana and Spirit Lake Nation in North Dakota.

 We believe that Healthier People = Healthier Planet.
 By bringing Chiropractic and hope to a depressed Native American Reservation, we’re changing their whole outlook on life.
 The children are being shown that there is life beyond the Reservation and they can be whatever they want to be, no matter where they come from.